Dody06/Dody06/Home.md

 Open Google Play on your watch and click Apps on Your Phone.
 You should see Authenticator Pro in the list and you can download it.

+**Why does the Wear OS app say "No Authenticators" with a blue cloud icon?**

+The blue cloud icon means that the Wear OS app cannot connect to the phone app.
+Assuming that the watch and the phone are paired correctly, the issue is that the F-Droid/APK versions and the Google Play versions cannot be linked.
+Either use the Google Play version on both the phone and the watch or use F-Droid and sideload the [latest APK](https://github.com/jamie-mh/AuthenticatorPro/releases) on the watch.

 **I cannot access my accounts because I cleared the data on my phone without creating a backup.
 Can you help me?**

 No. Use a recovery code to gain access.
 If you don't have one, you must contact the support of the service you are using.